-K-State First has a fund to support field trips and other out-of-class co-curricular events for students in the CAT Communities and First-Year Seminar courses.
+K-State First has a fund to support field trips and other out-of-class co-curricular events for students in the CAT Communities and First-Year Seminars.

 Faculty members may request these funds by completing a short application that provides information about the event and its purpose, date, number of students involved and anticipated expenses.
 The kinds of expenses that may be covered include a motor pool vehicle, museum tickets or certain student research expenses.
 We will not be able to pay for food or items that might be borrowed without cost, such as video equipment available for checkout from iTAC.
-Application forms are available from Greg Eiselein (eiselei@k-state.edu), or they may be downloaded from the K-State Online Faculty page.
+Application forms are available from Greg Eiselein (eiselei@k-state.edu).